9 great players who were born after Messi made his Barcelona debut

 And what a goal it was… pic.twitter.com/9a8h70yoVQ

-“Since he started playing for us, he has been our best player,” is what Mohamed Salah told Sky Sports following Liverpool’s Merseyside derby victory against Everton.
+“Since he started playing for us, he has been our best player,” is what Mohamed Salah told Sky Sports following Liverpool’s Merseyside derby victory against Everton last season.

-As a result of Liverpool’s lack of depth in the middle, Bajcetic has been fast-tracked into the first team and boy has he taken his chance.
-The 18-year-old has been a fine addition to Jurgen Klopp’s side and he is bound to only get better.
+Bajcetic was fast-tracked into the first team as a result of Liverpool’s injury crisis last season and boy has he taken his chance.
+The 19-year-old has been a fine addition to Jurgen Klopp’s side and he is bound to only get better.